krateng/maloja/README.md

 * [bottle.py](https://github.com/bottlepy/bottle)
 * [waitress](https://github.com/Pylons/waitress)

-2) Put the Maloja folder anywhere and start server.py.
+2) Put the Maloja folder anywhere and make sure the file "maloja" is executable.
+Start the server with

+		./maloja start

 3) (Recommended) Put your server behind a reverse proxy for SSL encryption.
 Configure that proxy to rewrite /db/ requests to the database port.
 In nginx this would look as follows: